symfony/symfony-docs/cookbook/service_container/parentservices.rst

         // ...
     }

-The Symfony2 service container also supports extending services in the configuration so you can also reduce the repetition by specifying a parent for a service.
+In a similar fashion, the Symfony2 service container also supports extending services in the configuration so you can also reduce the repetition by specifying a parent for a service.

 .. configuration-block::